bpevs/blog-o-matic/README.md

 Blog-o-Matic 😳😳🤖😳
 ===
-### **blog content -> distribution**
+### Blog Content Management System for your Command-Line Interface

-Blog-o-Matic is meant to connect your Markdown-editing software to your chosen method of distribution with as little friction as possible.
+Blog-o-Matic is meant to connect your Markdown-editing software to your chosen method of blog distribution with as little friction as possible.
 I made this so that I can have this process:
 1. **Write blog post with a [Text Editor](https://www.bywordapp.com/)**
 2. **Have that blog post sync between my devices via [Dropbox](https://www.dropbox.com)**
 3. **Have a 1-step publish process from my computer to [my blog](https://bpev.me)**